 - September 2016, a Technical Memorandum for AOC-4 – T-Deck and Building 100, was submitted to the Maine DEP which recommended no further action for AOC-4.
 The Maine DEP agreed with the conclusions and recommendation of the report and provided a no further action response letter for AOC 4 dated October 19, 2016.

 - September 2017, a Final Site Inspection Report for UXO 1 Former Skeet Range (formerly AOC 10B) was submitted to the Maine DEP which recommended no further action for UXO 1.
 The Maine DEP agreed with the conclusions and recommendations of the report and provided a no further action response letter for UXO 1 dated November 20, 2017.

 - October 2017, a Final Pre-Design Investigation Technical Memorandum for AOC 12 Historic Laydown Area near N-5 was submitted to the Maine DEP which recommended no further action for AOC 12.
 The Maine DEP agreed with the conclusions and recommendations of the report and provided a no further action response letter for AOC 12 dated November 20, 2017.

 - November 2017, a Final Site Inspection Addendum Report for AOC 17 North Helix House - Storage of PCB Oil and Equipment was submitted to the Maine DEP which recommended no further action for AOC 17.
 The Maine DEP agreed with the conclusions and recommendations of the report and provided a no further action response letter for AOC 17 dated November 20, 2017.

-The remaining sites and AOC (all located on the VLF Area) that require additional assessment and potential remediation at NCTAMS LANT Det Cutler include:
+The remaining sites (all located on the VLF Area) that require additional assessment and potential remediation at NCTAMS LANT Det Cutler include:

 Site 1 Fire Training Area,